mehulagg/gitlab/doc/ci/test_cases/index.md

 ## Reopen an archived test case

 If you decide to start using an archived test case again, you can reopen it.

+Users with Reporter or higher [permissions](../../user/permissions.md) can reopen test cases.

 To reopen an archived test case, on the test case's page, select the **Reopen test case** button.